angular-schule/website-articles/blog/2025-05-angular20/README.md

 * `linkedSignal()` enables bidirectional binding between a signal and an external source - e.g. a component or a FormControl.
 * `toSignal()` converts observable data into a readable signal - ideal for integrating existing streams.

-You’ll find more details and examples in our Signals series:
+You'll find more details and examples in our Signals series:

 * [New in Angular 19: LinkedSignal for reactive state management (German language)](https://angular-buch.com/blog/2024-11-linked-signal)
 * [Angular 19: Mastering effect and afterRenderEffect](https://angular.schule/blog/2024-11-effect-afterrendereffect)